Today’s post comes from Quetico Provincial Park‘s superintendent, Trevor Gibb.

 Email event organiser Chris Stromberg at firstname.lastname@example.org for more tour information.

 P.S.
 Why not stay the night?

 Stay over in a beautiful rustic cabin at the Dawson Trail Campground.
-Check out Quetico’s roofed accommodation page for details or call to reserve your stay.
+Check out Quetico’s roofed accommodation page for details.